In order to obtain an I-20 once you're accepted, you must submit the following:

 After You Receive Your I-20:

 1.)
 Pay the SEVIS Fee Once You Receive Your I-20 Form.
-(The SEVIS fee must be paid after you obtain your I-20 or DS-2019 Form from UNH and before you go to your student visa interview at the U.S. embassy/consulate in your home country).
+(The SEVIS fee must be paid after you obtain your I-20 or DS-2019 Form from the University of New Haven and before you go to your student visa interview at the U.S. embassy/consulate in your home

 2.)
 Visit the following websites: